karishmakumariDev/JS_FOUNDATION/javaScipt-interview-quas.md

 A **JavaScript Runtime Environment (JS Runtime)** is the environment where JavaScript code executes.
 It provides the necessary tools, APIs, and features required to run JavaScript programs outside or inside a browser.

+How JavaScript Runtime Works?
+(Execution Flow) 🚀 JavaScript is a single-threaded language, meaning it executes one operation at a time.
+However, with the help of the JS Runtime Environment, it efficiently handles asynchronous operations without blocking the main thread.

 ## Components of JavaScript Runtime Environment

 A JS runtime typically consists of the following components: